MileHacker Logo

 Trip Protection

-Coverage for trip disruption stands important for unexpected events like illness or travel disruptions.
+Coverage for trip cancellation or interruption stands important in case of the unexpected like illness or travel disruptions.

 Personal liability coverage is useful should you accidentally cause damage.